Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: Introduction

 \subsubsection{Inductive Matrix Completion}

 Interest in inductive matrix completion intensified after \cite{xuspeedup} showed that given predictive side information, one only needs $O(\log n)$ samples to retrieve the full matrix.
 Thus, most of this work (see \cite{xuspeedup}, \cite{jain2013provable}, \cite{farhat2013genomic}, \cite{natarajan2014inductive}) have focused on the case in which the side information is assumed to be perfectly predictive so that the theoretical bound of $O(\log n)$ sample complexity \cite{xuspeedup} can be achieved. \cite{chiang2015matrix} explored the case in which the side information is corrupted with noise, while \cite{shah2017matrix} and \cite{si2016goal} incorporated nonlinear combination of factors into the side information.
-As pointed out by a recent article \cite{nazarov2018sparse}, there is a considerable lack of effort to introduce sparsity into inductive matrix completion, with \cite{lu2016sparse}, \cite{soni2016noisy}, \cite{nazarov2018sparse} as examples.
-Recently, in \cite{bertsimas2018interpretable}, the authors introduced a convex binary formulation of the sparse inductive matrix completion problem, and constructed randomized algorithms for scaling.
+As pointed out by a recent article \cite{nazarov2018sparse}, there is a considerable lack of effort to introduce sparsity into inductive matrix completion, with \cite{lu2016sparse}, \cite{soni2016noisy}, \cite{nazarov2018sparse} as examples. \cite{bertsimas2018interpretable} introduced a convex binary formulation of the sparse inductive matrix completion problem, and constructed randomized algorithms for scaling.

-Our work differs from the attempts in \cite{lu2016sparse}, \cite{soni2016noisy}, and \cite{nazarov2018sparse} as it does not consider the heuristic convex relaxation of sparsity in the nuclear norm, but rather the exact sparse problem.
-Different to \cite{bertsimas2018interpretable} where the underlying rank vectors need to be an exact vector given in the side information, we relax such assumption and allow the rank vectors to be formed by any linear combination of the vectors contained in the side information.
-This greatly increases the flexibility of the algorithm, provides much more modeling power, and leads to stronger matrix recovery.
+Our work differs from the work in \cite{lu2016sparse}, \cite{soni2016noisy}, and \cite{nazarov2018sparse} as it does not consider the heuristic convex relaxation of sparsity in the nuclear norm, but rather the exact sparse problem. \cite{bertsimas2018interpretable} consider the problem where the low-rank factorization needs to be selected from features in the side information, while we allow the factorization to be any linear combination of the features in the side information.
+This greatly increases the flexibility of the algorithm, provides higher modeling power, and leads to stronger matrix recovery.